 NC39 Where no alleys exist, garages should be sited at the rear of the property behind the main house.
 Garage doors should not face the street, and access should be along the side yard.
 Landscape screening along the driveway is encouraged.
-NA NC40 Use of smaller, single garage doors rather than expansive double or triple doors is preferred. +/- A simulated divided garage door is proposed.
-NC41 Orient the roofline of a new garage so that it is parallel with the main house or follow the predominant pattern of existing secondary structures where such a pattern exists. + NC42 Roof pitch should be no less than one in six.
-Where the roof form of the main house is character-defining, owners are encouraged to echo the form of the main house. + NC43 Design new construction so that access to off-street parking is off alleys or secondary streets wherever possible. + NC44 Incorporate storm-water management provisions into the design of new construction, so that any related runoff will not adversely impact nearby historic resources.
-NSI Supplied design information does not address.
+NA NC40 Use of smaller, single garage doors rather than expansive double or triple doors is preferred. +/- See Conditions NC41 Orient the roofline of a new garage so that it is parallel with the main house or follow the predominant pattern of existing secondary structures where such a pattern exists. + NC42 Roof pitch should be no less than one in six.
+Where the roof form of the main house is character-defining, owners are encouraged to echo the form of the main house. + NC43 Design new construction so that access to off-street parking is off alleys or secondary streets wherever possible. + NC44 Incorporate storm-water management provisions into the design of new construction, so that any related runoff will not adversely impact nearby historic resources. +